The purpose of this Policy is to:

 The University retains absolute discretion to return a gift if it sees fit, whether in part or in full.

 The University will use a Tied Gift for the purpose for which it was intended.
 Where this is not possible the Advancement Unit will discuss alternative arrangements with the donor.

-While gifts (other than gifts to endowment) are distributed to Faculties and scholarships according to the donors’ wishes, endowment funds will be managed by the Chief Financial Officer in accordance with the University’s Investment Policy
+While gifts (other than gifts to endowment) are distributed to Schools and scholarships according to the donors’ wishes, endowment funds will be managed by the Chief Financial Officer in accordance with the University’s Investment Policy

 Stewardship or the reporting to donors on the impact of their gift is a vitally important part of the responsibility in accepting a gift.
 Timely acknowledgements will be sent to all donors and, where appropriate, special recognition of certain gifts will be given.
 This acknowledgement demonstrates the University’s commitment to maintaining long term donor relations and thereby maximising support to the University.

 The Income Tax Assessment Act 1997 allows organisations or individuals making gifts or providing gifts to organisations registered as Deductible Gift Recipients (DGR) to claim income tax deductions for the value of the gifts or gifts provided.
 All DGR registered organisations must be endorsed by the Australian Tax Office (ATO) to receive income tax deductible donations/gifts.